demisto/content/Packs/AzureDevOps/Integrations/AzureDevOps/README.md

 # Azure DevOps
 Manage Git repositories in Azure DevOps Services.
 Integration capabilities include retrieving, creating, and updating pull requests.
 Run pipelines and retrieve git information.
+** Note: This is a beta Integration, which lets you implement and test pre-release software.
+Since the integration is beta, it might contain bugs.
+Updates to the integration during the beta phase might include non-backward compatible features.
+We appreciate your feedback on the quality and usability of the integration to help us identify issues, fix them, and continually improve.
 This integration was integrated and tested with version 6.1 of AzureDevOps

 ## Configure AzureDevOps (Beta) on Cortex XSOAR